quyetdong/software-documents/react-js/react-features.md

   * New addition in React 16.8
   * Allow using state and other React features without writing a class
   * Hooks including list of built-in apis (functions) in React
+  * Example: useState

+## Two-way binding
+  * In React, data flows one way: from owner to child.
+This makes your app’s code easier to understand.
+It is considered as “one-way data binding.”

+  * However, there are lots of applications that require you to read some data and flow it back into your program like html forms when you receive user input...
+    This is considered as "two-way binding"

+## Conditional Rendering